Painted square patterns

 Laser Cut Wood Backing Boards

-If you have a laser cutter, or a friend who has one, you can use our laser cutting files to create a polished wood backing board.
+If you have access to a laser cutter, you can use our laser cutting files to create a polished wood backing board for your pattern.

-The files can cut out the shape of the pattern and engrave guide lines for where to paint, giving you a clean gridded surface before you add color.
+The files can cut the outside shape of the design and engrave light guide lines for the grid.
+This gives you a clean surface to paint while still following the same color chart.

 Setup